-Fall 2024 Application Guidelines
+Fall 2025 Application Overview

-Begin the process early to assure consideration of your application.
-Admission decisions are made in March.
-Email notifications of admission decisions are sent by April 1.
+Admission decisions are made in March, and email notifications of admission decisions are sent by April 1.

-Step 1: Submit the CalState Apply Online Application by December 15th
+Step 1: Submit the CalState Apply Online Application by December 1, 11:59 p.m., PST

-NOTE: The CalState Apply application must be completed first.
-Upon completion, SDSU will e-mail you a Student ID # in 10-15 business days and directions on how to set up your my.SDSU account.
-If you already have an SDSU Student ID (previously known as RedIDs), you will continue to use this same number.
-Via my.SDSU, you will be able to follow the processing of your application by Graduate Admissions.
-They will send email updates every 2 weeks to students with incomplete files.
+The CalState Apply application must be completed prior to the CSDCAS application (Step 2).
+Upon completion, SDSU will email you a Student ID # in 10-15 business days with directions on how to set up your my.SDSU account.
+If you already have an SDSU Student ID (previously known as Red IDs), you will continue to use this same number.
+You will need to put this SDUS Student ID# on your CSDCAS Supplemental Application.

 Contact information for questions about the CalState Apply Portal;